The standout feature of HDMI compared to other video connectors is its ability to carry high-definition video and audio through a single cable.

-In most instances, you could make do with HDMI, as it’s compatible with most devices.
+In most instances, you could make do with HDMI, as it’s compatible with most modern electronic devices.

-On the other hand, if you have a high-end gaming computer and the latest state-of-the-art computer monitor, you may want to adopt DisplayPort if it could provide you with the resolution that HDMI doesn’t offer.
+On the other hand, if you have a high-end gaming computer and the latest state-of-the-art computer monitor, you may want to choose the DisplayPort option.
+This could provide you with the resolution that HDMI doesn’t offer.